Programmers invest in the discrete and the digital well past the point of diminishing returns.

 Back up your data

 Invest a month in minimizing the cost of making backups, and consider having two independent back up systems, such as cloud and disk-based backups.

-Opt for defense in depth by assigning an individual hard drive to each computer and enabling automatic backups with tools like Time Machine.
+Opt for defense in depth by assigning an individual back up hard drive to each computer and enabling automatic backups with tools like Time Machine.

-Keep critical files in version control with a geographically remote repository.
+Keep critical files in a version control system with a geographically remote repository.

 Learn more theory